httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 # Security Considerations

 The immutable mechanism acts as form of soft pinning and, as with all pinning mechanisms, creates a vector for amplification of cache corruption incidents.
 These incidents include cache poisoning attacks.
 Three mechanisms are suggested for mitigation of this risk:

-* Clients should ignore immutable for resources that are not part of an authenticated context such as HTTPS.
+* Clients SHOULD ignore immutable from resources that are not part of an authenticated context such as HTTPS.
 Authenticated resources are less vulnerable to cache poisoning.

-* User-Agents often provide two different refresh mechanismss: reload and some form of force-reload.
+* User-Agents often provide two different refresh mechanisms: reload and some form of force-reload.
 The latter is used to rectify interrupted loads and other corruption.
-These reloads, typically indicated through no-cache request attributes, should ignore immutable as well.
+These reloads, typically indicated through no-cache request attributes, SHOULD ignore immutable as well.

-* Clients should ignore immutable for resources that do not provide a strong indication that the stored response size is the correct response size such as responses delimited by connection close.
+* Clients SHOULD ignore immutable for resources that do not provide a strong indication that the stored response size is the correct response size such as responses delimited by connection close.

 # IANA Considerations

-[RFC7234] sections 7.1 and 7.1.2 require registration of the
-immutable extension in the "Hypertext Transfer Protocol (HTTP) Cache Directive Registry" with IETF Review.
+[RFC7234] sections 7.1 and 7.1.2 require registration of the immutable extension in the "Hypertext Transfer Protocol (HTTP) Cache Directive Registry" with IETF Review.

 * Cache-Directive: immutable
 * Pointer to specification text: \[this document\]

 # Acknowledgments

 Thank you to Ben Maurer for partnership in developing and testing this idea.
 Thank you to Amos Jeffries for help with proxy interactions.